 Temperature and Humidity

 As natives of Mexico, candy corn plants relish hot weather.
-They aren't picky about humidity, and will grow in both dry or humid climates.
+They aren't picky about humidity and will grow in both dry and humid climates.

 Candy corn plants are known for their rugged nature and their ability to thrive in poor soils.
-Supplemental fertilizer isn't necessary, and may cause plants to produce excessive foliage at the expense of fewer blooms.
-However, spreading 1 inch of good compost around the plants each spring does improve the vigor and blooming of the plants.
+Supplemental fertilizer isn't necessary and may cause plants to produce excessive foliage at the expense of fewer blooms.
+However, spreading an inch of good compost around the plants each spring does improve vigor and blooming.

 Propagating Candy Corn Plant

 Candy corn plants can grow in large containers or urns outdoors, using an all-purpose potting soil.
-(They are generally too large to grow in pots as indoor plants.)
+Any material container will do, and make sure the pot has drainage holes.
 Choose a container at least 18 inches to accommodate these large plants.
 Repotting isn't necessary for plants grown as annuals, but when growing them as perennials in warmer climates, it may help to repot them every few years as they fill their pots with dense roots.

-Candy corn plant is also frequently mistaken for candy corn vine (Manettia luteorubra).
-Although they are entirely different species from unrelated genera, the flower resemblance is quite close; however, candy corn vine (sometimes called firecracker vine) is a twining, climbing plant.
-The two plants can make pleasing companions in a sunny landscape, and are sometimes planted together.
+A candy corn plant is also frequently mistaken for a candy corn vine (Manettia luteorubra).
+They are entirely different species from unrelated genera, but the flower resemblance is quite close.
+Candy corn vine (sometimes called firecracker vine) is a twining, climbing plant.